ARRY7686/Shaxam/README.md

 ## 🧠 How It Works

+### 🎧 Recognize Song (Real-Time)

 1. User clicks **Recognize Song**.
-2. React sends a GET request to `/recognize` on the Flask server.
+2. React sends a `GET` request to `/recognize` on the Flask backend.
-3. Flask:
+3. Flask backend:
-   - Records 5 seconds of audio.
+   - Records 5 seconds of audio from the user's microphone.
-   - Generates fingerprints.
+   - Generates a fingerprint using audio processing.
-   - Matches against known fingerprints.
+   - Matches the fingerprint against stored fingerprints in the database.
    - Returns:
-     - Match results (titles + confidence).
+     - A list of match results (title + confidence score).
-     - A base64-encoded PNG plot of fingerprint alignment.
+     - A base64-encoded image showing alignment of matched fingerprint points.
-4. React displays results and renders plot in the UI.
+4. React displays the match results and renders the plot visually in the UI.

+### ➕ Add Song via Spotify Link

+1. User pastes a **Spotify track link** into the input field and clicks **Add Song**.
+2. React sends a `POST` request to `/add` with the `spotify_url` in the request body.
+3. Flask backend:
+   - Extracts the track ID from the Spotify link.
+   - Fetches track metadata (title, artist, album) using the Spotify API.
+   - Searches YouTube for an official audio version of the track.
+   - Downloads the audio using `yt-dlp`.
+   - Generates a fingerprint of the audio.
+   - Stores the fingerprint in the SQLite database.
+   - Deletes the temporary downloaded audio file.
+4. User is notified of success or failure through UI alerts.

 ---